 Every industry has its publications that are held to that lofty status of go-to guides, and project controls is no exception.
-Rather than spend valuable time weeding through the volumes that are available out there, we bring you the top 24, can't-miss project controls books that every good project professional has on their shelf.
+Rather than spend valuable time weeding through the volumes that are available out there, we bring you the top 24 can't-miss project controls books that every good project controller has on their shelf.
 And now I've kept the promise I made on a recent webinar.
-Top
+Top Project

 Planning, Scheduling and Oracle Primavera software Books

 Looking for good books on Oracle Primavera software and planning and scheduling?
 Check out our book reviews!

 Dear Primavera P6 Professional user, P6 EPPM user, and Administrator, I have something special for you that will hopefully rock your week.
 Let me start by saying that Oracle Primavera software is becoming more and more complex with every release.
 Primavera P6 Professional has a few modules that come packaged with it now.
 I'm thinking P6 Visualizer and some backend java jobs to run Update